transducens/PILAR/README.md

 # Pan-Iberian Language Archival Resource (PILAR)

-This repository contains the PILAR corpora, produced as part of the R+D+i poject [Lightweight neural translation technologies for low-resource languages (LiLowLa)](https://transducens.dlsi.ua.es/lilowla/) (PID2021-127999NB-I00) funded by the Spanish Ministry of Science and Innovation (MCIN), the Spanish Research Agency (AEI/10.13039/501100011033) and the European Regional Development Fund A way to make Europe.
+This repository contains the PILAR corpora, produced as part of the R+D+i project [Lightweight neural translation technologies for low-resource languages (LiLowLa)](https://transducens.dlsi.ua.es/lilowla/) (PID2021-127999NB-I00) funded by the Spanish Ministry of Science and Innovation (MCIN), the Spanish Research Agency (AEI/10.13039/501100011033) and the European Regional Development Fund A way to make Europe.
+The project LiLowLa has been carried out by researchers of the Transducens research group at Universitat d'Alacant, Spain.

 PILAR contains a collection of low-resource language corpora from the Iberian Peninsula.
 These corpora have been generated from various monolingual and parallel resources to facilitate research and development in the field of Romance languages.